ARISE-Initiative/robosuite/README.md

 There are other parameters which can be configured for each environment.
 They provide functionalities such as headless rendering, getting pixel observations, changing camera settings, using reward shaping, and adding extra low-level observations.
 Please refer to [this page](robosuite/environments/README.md) and the [environment classes](robosuite/environments) for further details.

-Sample scripts that showcase various features of the Surreal Robotics Suite are available at [robosuite/scripts](robosuite/scripts).
+Sample scripts that showcase various features of robosuite are available at [robosuite/scripts](robosuite/scripts).
 The purpose of each script and usage instructions can be found at the beginning of each file.

 ## Building Your Own Environments
 A manipulation `task` typically involves the participation of a `robot` with `gripper`s as its end-effectors, an `arena` (workspace), and `object`s that the robot interacts with.
 Our APIs in [Models](robosuite/models) provide a toolkit of composing these modularized elements into a scene, which can be loaded in MuJoCo for simulation.
 To build your own environments, you are recommended to take a look at the [environment classes](robosuite/environments) which have used these APIs to define a set of standardized manipulation tasks.
 You can also find detailed documentations about [creating a custom object](docs/creating_object.md) and [creating a custom environment](docs/creating_environment.md).